conan-io/docs/reference/conanfile/attributes.rst

 build system to produce a static library or a shared library.

 Values for each option can be typed or plain strings (``"value"``, ``True``, ``None``, ``42``,...) and there is a special value, ``"ANY"``, for options that can take any value.
+When an option uses ``"ANY"``, but its default value is ``None``, then it should be added to the possible option values too.

 .. code-block:: python